mighty-gerbils/gerbil/doc/reference/std/actor.md

  actor-server: (srv (current-actor-server)))
 ```

-Collect the ensemble configuration from all known supervisors.
+Collect the active ensemble configuration from all known supervisors.

 ### ensemble-supervisor-get-config
 ```